NoLieNoSean/NoNotes/content/Notes/CAL1_L20.md

-## A sufficient condition for differentiability

----
-## A sufficient condition for equality of mixed partial derivatives
+## Taylor's formula for functions from Rn to R